 Such structures certainly look like science fiction—and surely the film’s inspiring status as a global cultural phenomenon, inspiring widespread adoption of the Wakandan salute and the “Wakanda Forever!” slogan among other markers of its success, would encourage us to hope it could someday be.
 But narratively the film complicates its sense of hope by locating its sense of historical difference not in the future, nor in human ingenuity, but in a random cosmic coincidence in the deep past: the arrival of a meteor containing the fictional compound vibranium many thousands of years ago.

-That Wakanda escaped colonialism, and that it has since invented an inspiring vision of a future for black people that is outside white control, becomes thus doubly endangered by the interior logic of the narrative: not only did the vibranium not arrive in time to save us, but nothing like vibranium actually exists.
+That Wakanda escaped colonialism, and that it has become a space of freedom for black people outside a white supremacist modernity that insists black lives don’t matter, becomes doubly endangered by the interior logic of the narrative: not only did the vibranium not arrive in time to save us, but nothing like vibranium actually exists.
 Vibranium may be described by the movie’s characters in materialist terms, but outside the narrative we know it is just magic—and so the once-utopian assertion of historical difference that first attracted us to Wakanda is thrown bitterly back in our faces, and the impossibility of Wakanda becomes proof that the nightmare of history could never have turned out any other way, not really.
-A Wakanda that takes an impossible event as its foundation is not blueprint but mere dream, dissipating as we wake.
+A Wakanda that takes an impossible event as its foundation is not blueprint but mere dream, dissipating as we wake into a world where Eric Garner, George Floyd, and so many others still cannot breathe.

 The principle of historical difference that makes the inspiring vision of Wakanda so tantalizingly real is thus always disciplined by the dialectical counter-assertion of its status as pure fantasy.
 From a historical materialist perspective—from the perspective that values science fiction over alternate history—everything Wakanda achieves, from its fierce independence to its ecologically rational zero-waste economy to its contact with the spirit realm and the deep past, is in some basic sense fruit from a poisoned tree.
 However much we may long for it, Wakanda does not and can never exist—because the moment of its emergence has already long been eclipsed, and the conditions for its possibility were sadly never real to begin with.